 On Aug.
-4, five Islander cadets stood proudly at their commissioning ceremony, as they made the transition from United States Army Cadet to Second Lieutenant.
-The participants included Junsung Cho, Kristopher Marrou, Stephanie Parlamas, Stephanie Shutak and George Ann B. Voss.
+4, four Islander cadets stood proudly at their commissioning ceremony, as they made the transition from United States Army Cadet to Second Lieutenant.
+The participants included Junsung Cho, Kristopher Marrou, Stephanie Parlamas and Stephanie Shutak.
 Cho, Shutak and Parlamas will graduate in the summer 2017 Islander commencement ceremony on Aug.
-5, while Marrou and Voss are recent Islander alums.
+5, while Marrou is a recent Islander alumnus.

 The commissioning ceremony, attended by family, friends and fellow military comrades, included the tradition of pinning lieutenants’ bars by the soldiers loved ones and the Silver Dollar Salute, an Army tradition in which newly commissioned second lieutenants present a silver dollar to the first enlisted soldier who salutes them.
 Retired Colonel Matthew Elledge was the ceremony’s guest speaker.
 During his talk, he told the cadets of his unlikely path to military service and stressed four principles to success – trust, a clear vision, communication and leadership.